quakelive-server-standards/quakelive-server-standards/docker/ql-server/README.md

 The tags with which a server can be found in the Quake Live server browser.
 The default value is `ffa`.

+### `SERVERSTARTUP`

+Can be used to setup the map which the server should run after startup.
+Its default value is `startRandomMap`.
+Set a specific map by using a value like `map bloodrun stdduel`.

 ### `G_PASSWORD`

 A password that is needed when joining the server.
 The default value is none.